• Skip to primary navigation

 6. Feed your Kids High-Fiber Foods

 Fiber is good for health, yet it's essential to know how much high-fiber foods for your kids is necessary.
-Most dieticians consider the food that has at least 3-5 grams of fiber per serving as fiber-rich food.
+Most dieticians consider food that has at least 3-5 grams of fiber per serving as fiber-rich food.
 It is essential to feed your little ones the most kid-friendly fiber-rich foods with 19g of fiber for ages of 1-3 and 25g of fiber for ages 4-8 daily to help improve their digestion.
-Fruits like papaya, pineapple, orange, berries, and banana are also a great source of fiber which helps to digest the food faster.
+Fruits like papaya, pineapple, orange, berries, and banana are also great sources of fiber which helps to digest food faster.

 How to prevent Indigestion in Kids